Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 #### 404 page

 Cannot find the right page? the 404 page will show you a link to help you go back to the homepage

+#### Routes

+I created another python file ("routes.py") in order to make the code cleaner and to divide the render_template routes from the action routes.

 ### Future features
 - defensive programming for deleting tasks